mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Changes in altitude (actually all movement to locations of differing gravitational potential) will result in potential energy changes, manifesting themselves as changes in body temperature.
-A jump of one kilometre straight down will result in a temperature increase of 2.5 degrees Celsius; this is sufficient to cause extreme fever, brain damage and even death.
+A jump of one kilometer straight down will result in a temperature increase of 2.5 degrees Celsius; this is sufficient to cause extreme fever, brain damage and even death.
 A jump up will cool the body by the same amount, with equally serious results.
-To be safe, a jump may not involve an elevation change of more than 400 metres and multiple jumps should not involve a cumulative elevation change of more than 600 metres in one hour.
+To be safe, a jump may not involve an elevation change of more than 400 meters and multiple jumps should not involve a cumulative elevation change of more than 600 meters in one hour.
 These problems may be gotten around through the use of technological devices: energy compensators, heated suits and other means.
 Characters may feel driven to invent such materials, commission their invention or seek them out from